Let’s demystify trusts

 Most people are familiar with how wills work, and why creating one can be beneficial.
 However, many people aren’t sure when it comes to trusts, especially because there is a pervasive myth that trusts are only for the wealthy.
-Trusts are simply legal ways to manage assets, both while you are alive, and after you’ve passed, and can give tremendous peace of mind!
+Trusts are simply legal ways to manage assets, both while you are alive, and after you’ve passed.
+Above all, a trust can give you and yours tremendous peace of mind!

 Essentially, a trust is a right in property, that is held by a trustee, for the benefit of another party.
 The trustee holds the asset, which is distributed to the beneficiary.
-There are many different types of trusts, so it’s a good idea to work with a qualified Eugene trust attorney, to determine which is best for you.
+There are many different types of trusts, so it’s a good idea to work with a qualified Eugene trust attorney to determine which is best for you.

-An irrevocable trust is one that cannot be- once the property is transferred into the trust itself, nobody, not even the trustmaker, can change the terms.
+An irrevocable trust is one that cannot be revoked once the property is transferred into the trust itself.
+Nobody, not even the trustmaker, can change the terms.
 Each of these types of trusts has their place, depending on your financial goals and your estate plan.